What is the visa policy in Cuba?

 Citizens of countries exempt from visa

-Cuba’s visa requirements and policy states that there are 18 countries whose citizens can enter Cuba without a visa.
+Cuba’s visa requirements and policy state that there are 18 countries whose citizens can enter Cuba without a visa.
 The length of stay varies according to nationality from 28 days to 90 days.

 For example, if you come from Barbados, you can stay in Cuba for up to 28 days, while if you come from Serbia you can stay 90 days in the country.
 People from countries without a visa can cross the Cuban border with a simple passport.